FALL SALE on Merchandise!

 Return to Top ———–>>

-The 2025 AKC National Tracking Invitational is a “by invitation” event limited to dogs who earned a Champion Tracker (CT) title between January 1, 2014 through June 30, 2025.
-If your dog is eligible then soon after June 30 you will receive an electronic invitation via email to enter.
-If your dog is eligible we highly recommend you sign in to the AKC website and verify your email address is correct.
+The AKC National Tracking Invitational is a “by invitation” event limited to dogs who earned a Champion Tracker (CT) title between January 1, 2014 through June 30, 2025.
+Eligible dogs received an electronic invitation via email to enter and a random drawing of all entries was made on Saturday September 6, 2025.
+The first twelve lucky dogs drawn were awarded an exhibitor position.
+Click here to view the results of the draw.

 Return to Top ———–>>